MASQ-Project/Node/README.md

 purposes they cannot be displayed again.
 Record the words on paper, etch them in metal or stone and secure them in a safe deposit box or other secure offsite location.

-1. __Recover mode -__ If you already have existing earning and consuming wallets that you'd like the Node to use, you can start it in Recover mode and tell it about those wallets.
+1. __Recover mode -__ If you already have existing earning and consuming wallets that you'd like SubstratumNode to use, you can start it in Recover mode and tell it about those wallets.
 It will store the information you give it and immediately terminate.

-1. __Service mode -__ When started in Service mode, the Node will come up, join the Substratum Network, and start serving and consuming clandestine data until you stop it.
-Since Service mode requires listening on low-numbered restricted ports, starting the Node in Service mode requires administrative privilege (`sudo` on Linux or Mac, a command window started as Administrator in Windows).
+1. __Service mode -__ When started in Service mode, SubstratumNode will come up, join the Substratum Network, and start serving and consuming clandestine data until you stop it.
+Since Service mode requires listening on low-numbered restricted ports, starting SubstratumNode in Service mode requires administrative privilege (`sudo` on Linux or Mac, a command window started as Administrator in Windows).

 ##### Generate and Recover Modes

-* `--generate-wallet` (Generate mode only) This flag tells the Node that it will be operating in Generate mode.
+* `--generate-wallet` (Generate mode only) This flag tells SubstratumNode that it will be operating in Generate mode.
 No value can be supplied for this flag, and it cannot be given in the environment.

-* `--recover-wallet` (Recover mode only) This flag tells the Node that it will be operating in Recover mode.
+* `--recover-wallet` (Recover mode only) This flag tells SubstratumNode that it will be operating in Recover mode.
 No value can be supplied for this flag, and it cannot be given in the environment.

 * `--help` Displays help for the mode you're running in.
 Used by itself, it will show help for Service mode; used